Calculatorbudy prime factorization calculator logo

 1. Cryptography and Cyber Security (RSA Encryption)

 Perhaps the most critical application of prime factorization is in digital security.
-When you send a credit card number over the internet, it is encrypted using a system called RSA encryption.
+When you send sensitive data over the internet, it is encrypted using a system called RSA encryption.

 RSA relies on the fact that multiplying two large prime numbers is easy for a computer, but taking a massive number and breaking it back down into its prime factors is incredibly difficult and time-consuming.
-These "keys" protect your email, bank details, and private messages.
-Essentially, the difficulty of prime factorization is what keeps the internet secure.
+These mathematical keys protect your email, bank details, and private messages.

 2. Finding the Greatest Common Factor (GCF)